 Mind you, when you register your trademark with the USPTO and then sign up your brand on Amazon.com, you only protect it on the Amazon US venue.
 To protect it on European venues, you could first register with the EUIPO and then sign up to Brand Registry on those venues.

 Who Isn’t Eligible for Brand Registry?

 It depends on the country.
 As OnlineTrademarkAttorneys put it, in the USA, your brand name and logo must feature words or letters.
 If they don’t, then you’re not eligible for trademark certification.
-And without it, Brand Registry is out of the question.
+And without it, Amazon Brand Registry is a tool that ena… More is out of the question.

 And the wording on the product or packaging must also exactly match this trademark.
 So, if the wording in your logotype isn’t identical to the one on your products or packaging, then it’s rejected.

 But even if your application is rejected by the USPTO, all is not lost.
 You may be accepted on a lower-level USPTO register called the Supplemental Register.
 Your brand will still be featured in trademark searches and you can use the ® symbol.
 Also, your trademark applications in other countries may be prioritized.

 However, it would take another five years of selling these products for you to become eligible for the Principal Register in the USA.
 And only then can you apply for Brand Registry on Amazon.
 If your trademark is issued by the USPTO, of course.

 Here’s a list of government trademark offices Amazon sellers may find useful: